mrdoogees/template-login-page-flexbox-grid/README.md

 The web page is adapted to different types of screen (browser, mobile device, tablet)

-Technologies : html, css with Flexbox, grid to layout and positionning elements
+Technologies : html, css with Flexbox, grid to layout and to position elements

 Editor : VS Code